Psychotic Disorders: Delusional Disorder Vs. Schizophrenia

 Social rehabilitation

-Because psychotic disorders can have a far-reaching impact on a person’s life, interventions aimed at improving their ability to function may sometimes be helpful.
+Because psychotic disorders and bipolar disorder can have a far-reaching impact on a person’s life, interventions aimed at improving their ability to function may sometimes be helpful.
 Social rehabilitation programs could include social skills training, life skills training, and vocational rehabilitation programs, which aim to enhance social functioning and foster independence.
 These services may include case management, support groups, and crisis intervention teams, providing ongoing support and resources for those with psychotic disorders and their families.

 Lifestyle and wellness interventions